Lets run through part 3 of the in’s and out’s of how to prepare for a puppy.

 1. When should you begin training and socializing your puppy?

-It’s best to make a plan before your puppy arrives; so you’ll have a good idea about what the best way to train your puppy
+It’s best to prepare a plan before your puppy arrives; so you’ll have a good idea about the best way to train your puppy

-The catch about socialization; is that the when your puppy’s “critical period” of socialization shuts, it SLAMS shut.
-Experts differ in their opinions on when that happens, but with most dogs it’s at the age of 16wks (some having a slightly longer or shorter “critical period of socialization”)
+Expert dog trainers differ in their opinions on when that happens, but with most puppies, their critical period for development closes at the age of 16wks (some having a slightly longer or shorter “critical period of socialization”)

 If your puppy is from a registered and professional breeder, chances are, they’ve received SOME form quality of early socialization.

 (i.e – trips to the vet, car rides, meeting young kids, elderly people, exposure to different sounds / surfaces, gentle handling, early toilet training, name recognition etc.)

 If you know your breeder well; you can make simple requests such as:

 – Having your puppy hear a clicker or a word you intend to use in training, every time before they eat their meal.

 – Asking to have your puppy exposed to baby noises to prepare them for being around your baby or young child.